zzzDavid/pytorch2caffe/README.md

 ## Done

--[*] Added None blob checking
+- [x]  Added None blob checking

--[*] Fixed input layer issues: Vitis requires input blob is named `data`, and it must be a input layer, not input field.
+- [x] Fixed input layer issues: Vitis requires input blob is named `data`, and it must be a input layer, not input field.

 ## TODO

--[*] Tensor operation is not supported yet.
+- [ ] Tensor operation is not supported yet.
 Is there any method to reload the operator and add more arguments in its argument list?